JoshFarwig/nana-nalu/docs/surf_app_architecture.md

 - FastAPI backend (RESTful API)
   - Will handle most if not all of the buisness logic of the app
-- PostgreSQL database (with SQLModel to start)
+- PostgreSQL database (with SQLModel)
   - will include user data and spot data
 - Redis cache for buoy data
   - Will link with the back-end, each
 - Next.JS front-end with shadcn ui?
-- CI/CD pipeline
+- CI/CD pipeline with docker composes / gh actions

 ### data flow